isaacnmm/pestpolicy-hugo2XX/content/posts/best-garden-tiller-for-a-woman/index.md

 With a 4-cycle engine, you dont have to mix oil and gas as in the case of 2-cycle engines.
 Ergonomically designed handles allow you to operate and manoeuvre the tiller with less tiredness.
 ### **6. Safety**
 Safety considerations cannot be overlooked when dealing with powered machines.
 You might incur serious injuries when your body or clothes get into contact with the rotating parts of the machine.
-Thus, its important to read the instructions carefully when operating your garden tiller.�Also consider buying an equipment that is safe to use to minimize the risk of injuries.
+Thus, its important to read the instructions carefully when operating your garden tiller.Also consider buying an equipment that is safe to use to minimize the risk of injuries.
 Always use the appropriate safety gear such as boots, long pants, and safety glasses.
 ### **7. Storage**
 Most home owners prefer to store their tillers in their garage.
 So, you should determine whether you have enough space for storage.
 You will require more space for gas powered tillers than for electric powered tillers.
 ## **Conclusion**
 While there are many garden tillers in the market, not all are ideal for operation by women gardeners.
 Some are too heavy for women to push and require regular maintenance to keep them going.
-That means, careful selection should be made when buying the best tiller for a woman.�The best tiller should allow easy operation and have minimal maintenance procedures.
+That means, careful selection should be made when buying the best tiller for a woman.The best tiller should allow easy operation and have minimal maintenance procedures.